gmgenove/attendance-checker/README.md

 1. Create Google Sheet with `Users`, `Schedule`, `Roster`, `Attendance` tabs.
 2. Open Apps Script editor → paste `Code.gs`.
 3. Deploy as Web App (`Execute as Me`, `Anyone` access).
+4. From the Script Editor menu:
+    Select function → createDailyTriggerForScheduling
+    Click ▶️ Run (Authorize if needed)
+5. Check your triggers:
+    Go to Triggers (clock icon) → You should see: scheduleAutoTagTriggersForToday → daily, 6:00 AM
-4. Copy the Web App URL and paste it in `index.html` under `API_BASE`.
+6. Copy the Web App URL and paste it in `index.html` under `API_BASE`.
-5. Upload the `index.html` & `backend/Code.gs` to your GitHub repo.
+7. Upload the `index.html` & `backend/Code.gs` to your GitHub repo.
-6. Enable GitHub Pages (or connect to Render).
+8. Enable GitHub Pages (or connect to Render).